satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 there is no measure of the quality of a review, and reviews take a lot of time, and once submitted cannot evolve.
-To address these problems, we propose an open review process that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.
+To address these problems, we propose an open review process that draws on the ideas, experience, and technologies developed to support code review in open source software projects.

 Keywords: distributed peer review, code review systems, open-source software development